 When planning any trip, we try to visit a place where its climate is at its best!
 Because let’s be honest, whether you’re there to explore or simply relax, nobody wants to set foot in a place burning like a stovetop or freezing to the point of frostbite!

 Therefore, if you’re contemplating visiting Middle Eastern countries like Oman, it’s best to check which months have the most pleasant weather.
-And while Oman is a tropical desert, it has cities with somewhat different weather than the rest of the country.
+While Oman is a tropical desert, its cities have somewhat different weather than the rest of the country.

 We’re talking about Salalah, Oman’s third-largest city.